GoogleCloudPlatform/bigquery-utils/udfs/remote_udfs/nlp/README.md

 You need to grant the connection service account to be able to invoke functions.
 To do this, first obtain the service account.
 * location - the location for the external connection in BigQuery
+* project - the project where your external connection was created
+* connection_name - the name (or friendly/display name) of the external connection

 ```
 bq ls --connection --location=$LOCATION
+bq show --connection --project_id=$PROJECT --location=$LOCATION $CONNECTION_NAME
 ```

 Within properties you'll find *serviceAccountId* which will have the service ID you'll need in a subsequent step.